Motorola announced two new mid-range phones in the European market, the Moto G30 and Moto G10, which start at less than 200 euros.

 The two phones are the same, except that the G30 has some hardware upgrades.

-The G10 and G30 will be launch in European countries in the coming weeks.
+The G10 and G30 will be launched in European countries in the coming weeks.

 Both phones have IPS LCD screens measuring 6.5 inches with a resolution of 720 x 1600 pixels, and the Moto G30 has a refresh rate of 90Hz, and it also includes a 13-megapixel front camera.